golang-leipzig/golang-leipzig.github.io/content/posts/meetup-47-wrapup.md

 Drinkup #47 took place [2024-12-19](https://www.meetup.com/leipzig-golang/events/298481354/) 19:00 at
 [Cantona Leipzig](https://www.google.com/search?q=cantona+leipzig).

-* LLM coding assistants became so mainstream this year that people started to stop using them (even if they are given away for free); but new interaction modes like *canvas* or deeper integration with your *code project* or *IDE* feels a bit like having swimming fins 🧜
+* LLM coding assistants became so mainstream this year that people are starting to stop using them (even if they are given away for free); but new interaction modes like *canvas* or deeper integration with your *code project* or *IDE* feels a bit like having swimming fins 🧜